Aggie Guide Service

 Summary

-Get ready for some serious duck hunting action on the Texas Gulf Coast with Captain Brian.
-This 6-hour trip takes you right into prime waterfowl territory near Corpus Christi.
-You'll be out at first light, setting up in the perfect spots to catch Red Pintails, Widgeon, Blue Bills, and Ruffle Heads as they fly in.
-The Gulf Coast marshes and open waters offer a mix of challenges, so every hunt feels fresh.
-It's just you and one other guest, so you'll get plenty of shooting time.
+Get ready for some serious duck hunting on the Texas Gulf Coast with Captain Brian.
+This half-day trip takes you right into prime waterfowl territory near Corpus Christi.
+You'll head out at first light to set up in the perfect spot, waiting for the sky to fill with ducks.
+The area's known for a mix of species like Red Pintails, Widgeon, Blue Bills, and Ruffle Heads.
+Each hunt brings a new challenge as you navigate the vast marshes and open waters.
+It's just you and one other guest, so you'll get plenty of action.
 Remember to bring your own gear, and be prepared for an early start.
-The hunt's on rain or shine, so dress for the weather.
-Keep in mind that deposits can't be refunded, but trust us, once you're out there with ducks filling the sky, you won't be thinking about anything else.
-Whether you're a seasoned hunter or looking to bag your first bird, Captain Brian will make sure you're in the right spot at the right time.
+The Gulf Coast's diverse habitats make for some top-notch duck hunting, and you'll have a shot at bringing home some impressive birds.
+Keep in mind that deposits can't be refunded, so check the Trips & Rates page for details before booking.

 Top-Rated Duck Hunting on Texas Gulf Coast